 Your cash flow is the sum of your inflow (sources of income) minus your outflow (expenses and savings).
-To calculate your cash flow, first calculate your income.
-For many people this will simply be their work income.
+To calculate your cash flow, you need to first calculate your income.
+For many people, this will simply be their work income.
 People with variable income should use their average income.
-Use your gross (before taxes and deductions) income.
+Use your gross income (before taxes and deductions).

-Next calculate your outflow.
-Make sure to consider all expenses.
+Next, calculate your outflow.
+Make sure to consider all of your expenses.
 Committed expenses such as your rent or mortgage and your transportation costs are generally pretty straightforward.
 Discretionary expenses such as entertainment may require a little more thought.

 2. Determining Your Net Worth